jiasli/azure-cli-spec/complex-param.md

-# Mapping between REST API JSON list and CLI command parameter
+# Complex parameter support

-This article talks about the mapping between **REST API JSON list** and **CLI command parameter**.
+This article talks about supporting complex parameters.

-For example, the REST API we are translating to CLI command is https://docs.microsoft.com/en-us/rest/api/time-series-insights/management/environments/createorupdate
+For example, the REST API we are translating to CLI command is [Time Series Insights Environments - Create Or Update](https://docs.microsoft.com/en-us/rest/api/time-series-insights/management(gen1/gen2)/environments/createorupdate).

 We want to construct this JSON: